ServusCarolus/tl-switch/README.md

 4. It could modify shared files that are synchronized over a LAN or an Internet service, such as DropBox.

+If root owns one or more of these files, that could cause the desktop-integrated application not to run properly.
 One generally should avoid running desktop-integrated GUI applications with `sudo`.
 Try to use command-line tools that will not touch various files by default.
-Otherwise, one can create files owned by root in one's home directory tree.

 One can find such files using something like